ToniMcQueen/oneplus6t-install-linux-Arch-on-arm-845/README.md

 Linux-phone proving ground.
 This repository turns that into something people can actually run:

-- a repeatable install path rather than a private lab image;
+- a repeatable install path rather than a experiment;
 - a clear hardware feature map rather than vague screenshots;
 - a conservative default kernel rather than crash-prone research features;
-- documented CLI primitives for people building their own phone UI;
-- a sponsor-ready profile that avoids private credentials and personal setup files while still exposing the advanced development work.

 Project funding page: